JalalAl-Tamimi/JalalAl-Tamimi.github.io/README.md

 ## [R-training full](https://jalalal-tamimi.github.io/R-Trainning/)

 The link above presents the full material used during my teaching at undergraduate and master's degree at Université de Paris.
 The various notebooks build in difficulty, going from basics in R, to the Tidyverse, to visualisations, to statistics.
 A more advanced session is included (going from linear, to binary logistic regression, to cumulative logit regression for rating data, to linear mixed-effects modelling).
-Extra material is included with rating data (using cumulative logit regression), word clouds and network analysis.

 ## [Introduction to R](https://jalalal-tamimi.github.io/R-Introduction-to-R/)